mrismanaziz/Reforestation/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.